SereTOD/SereTOD2022/data/README.md

-# SereTOD Dataset: Mobile Customer-Service Dialog (MCSD)
+# SereTOD Dataset: Mobile Customer-Service Dialog (MobileCS)

 This directory contains the official dataset for [SereTOD Challenge](../README.md).
 The evaluation dataset will be available later.